 At SAGE we are continually seeking out better ways to deliver efficiency for our customers.
-We identified an opportunity to transform the way parts are stored and retrieved in our manufacturing facility and the lean lift was developed.
+We identified an opportunity to transform how parts are stored and retrieved in our Advanced Manufacturing Facility and the Lean Lift was developed.

 While there has always been innovation in the defence industry, the race is on for their supply chain partners to adopt Industry 4.0 technologies.